Remembering when ‘Clatts’ stole the show in the 2007 Merseyside derby

 There are separate debates to be had, here.
 Referees opting against marginal red cards in order to better manage the game is one, and referees setting out with a gameplan with the motivation of avoiding blame in the headline is another altogether.

-It’s very possible that Clattenburg is not the only official to take such a line, but he appears to be the only one to revel in it to this extent, and there’s a non-zero possibility that the approach is tied into another game 10 years ago, where he dominated headlines after sending off two Everton players in the Merseyside Derby.
+It’s very possible that Clattenburg is not the only official to take such a line, and it’s very possible indeed that he took a similar approach when sending off two Everton players in the Merseyside Derby in 2007.

-If that is the case, however, it ignores the fact that criticism relating to that game was certainly not restricted to the red-card calls.
+Though criticism relating to that game was certainly not restricted to the red-card calls…

-Liverpool handed their hosts a lead, with Sami Hyypia’s own goal foreshadowing the self-destructive tendencies which would lead to John Arne Riise heading into his own net in the following spring’s Champions League semi-finals, and Moyes’ men went into the break in front.
+Liverpool handed their hosts a lead, with Sami Hyypia’s own goal foreshadowing the self-destructive tendencies which would lead to John Arne Riise heading into his own net in the following spring’s Champions League semi-finals.

 It’s one of those that won’t make a ton of sense to an outsider, with Joleon Lescott getting a head onto a deflected cross and Hyypia bursting through a crowd of players to prod into the corner, reverse-poacher style.